 - Spray all surfaces of the aquarium with the 10% solution you have just created.
-I like to do this in my bathtub to contain the overspray.
 Sanitizing outdoors is also a good option.

 - Allow the aquarium to air dry completely.
 This will help to insure that the bleach solution has broken down into harmless byproducts.

-- Once you set up your aquarium, fill the tank with water and dose with a good aquarium water dechlorinator.
+- Once you set up your aquarium, fill the tank with water and use an aquarium water dechlorinator.

 Aquarium gravel, decorations, filters, and heaters can also be bleached using the same concentration of water to bleach.
 You can either spray them or soak them in a bowl depending on what you are cleaning.
 Just be sure to rinse well and allow everything to air dry completely before putting back in the aquarium.